The Last of Us: American Dreams: Publication history

 Ellie's backstory was originally intended to fit as a gameplay sequence within The Last of Us, but this was ultimately scrapped.
 When Dark Horse approached Naughty Dog with the idea of a comic book, Druckmann had the opportunity to tell the story.
 Druckmann found Ellie was the ideal main character for the comic due to her birth and upbringing; while characters like Joel mostly lived in the world before the outbreak, Ellie is unaware of life prior to the outbreak.
 This created an interesting idea for Druckmann, who became intrigued with discovering the effects of everyday actions in a post-apocalyptic world.
 Hicks enjoyed writing American Dreams, particularly due to the humor featured in the comic.
 Druckmann allowed Hicks to design the character of Riley, including her physical appearance, characteristics, and most of her dialogue.
 "It felt like a good way to split it, where [Hicks] would own Riley and I would own Ellie," said Druckmann.
 When creating the comic's art style, Hicks avoided replicating the game art, instead opting to "draw it in [her] own style and to the best of [her] ability".
 She felt the art style is slightly "cartoony", which is partially due to Ellie's young age.
 "If [the comic] was hyper-realistic and super-rendered, I think it would undermine the story we're trying to tell", said Hicks.
 When designing the character Angel Knives for the comic's second issue, Hicks was inspired by the style of the characters from the Mortal Kombat series.

-The first issue of the comic was published on April 3, 2013; it sold out, and high demand Dark Horse to issue a reprint on May 29 alongside the second issue.
+The first issue of the comic was published on April 3, 2013; it sold out, and high demand prompted Dark Horse to issue a reprint on May 29 alongside the second issue.
 The third issue was published on June 26, and the fourth on July 31.
 All four were republished in a collected edition as a single package on October 30, 2013.
 The comics were republished with new cover art by David Blatt in the Firefly Edition of The Last of Us Part I on September 2, 2022, and a version with different cover art is set to be published in the collector's edition of The Last of Us Complete—a bundle of Part I and Part II Remastered—on July 10, 2025.